CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

     ![](images/11.png)

-14. A sign in window is opened in the browser , sign in using the credentials
+14. A sign in window will be opened in the browser , sign in using the below credentials

     * **Azure Username/Email**:  <inject key="AzureAdUserEmail"></inject>
     * **Azure Password**:  <inject key="AzureAdUserPassword"></inject>